-The output of the link time optimizer is a single ELF object file that by default is given a temporary filename.
-This ELF object file contains sections and symbols just like any other ELF object file, and these are matched by input section selectors as normal.
+The output of the link-time optimizer is a single ELF object file that by default is given a temporary filename.
+This ELF object file contains sections and symbols just like any other ELF object file, and Input section selectors match the sections and symbols as normal.